mcmegavolt/scheduling_widget/README.md

 ## Prerequisites

-This application is developed based on the Rails 7 and Ruby 3.2.
+This application is developed with Rails 7 and Ruby 3.2.

 ## Installation